Color appearance model

 A color appearance model (CAM) is a mathematical model that seeks to describe the perceptual aspects of human color vision, i.e. viewing conditions under which the appearance of a color does not tally with the corresponding physical measurement of the stimulus source.
 (In contrast, a color model defines a coordinate space to describe colors, such as the RGB and CMYK color models.)

 A uniform color space (UCS) is a color model that seeks to make the color-making attributes perceptually uniform, i.e. identical spatial distance between two colors equals identical amount of perceived color difference.
 A CAM under a fixed viewing condition results in a UCS; a UCS with a modeling of variable viewing conditions results in a CAM.
-A UCS without such modelling can still be used as a rudimentary CAM.
+A UCS without such modeling can still be used as a rudimentary CAM.

 Background

 Color appearance

 Color originates in the mind of the observer; objectively, there is only the spectral power distribution of the light that meets the eye.
 In this sense, any color perception is subjective.
 However, successful attempts have been made to map the spectral power distribution of light to human sensory response in a quantifiable way.
 In 1931, using psychophysical measurements, the International Commission on Illumination (CIE) created the XYZ color space which successfully models human color vision on this basic sensory level.

 However, the XYZ color model presupposes specific viewing conditions (such as the retinal locus of stimulation, the luminance level of the light that meets the eye, the background behind the observed object, and the luminance level of the surrounding light).
 Only if all these conditions stay constant will two identical stimuli with thereby identical XYZ tristimulus values create an identical color appearance for a human observer.
 If some conditions change in one case, two identical stimuli with thereby identical XYZ tristimulus values will create different color appearances (and vice versa: two different stimuli with thereby different XYZ tristimulus values might create an identical color appearance).

 Therefore, if viewing conditions vary, the XYZ color model is not sufficient, and a color appearance model is required to model human color perception.